The 16 Very Best Things to Do in Ironbridge Gorge

 For more information on the Ironbridge Half Marathon, click HERE.

-That concludes our list of things to do in Ironbridge Gorge but if you’re looking for some free things, keep scrolling!
+That concludes our list of things to do in Ironbridge Gorge, but if you’re looking for some free stuff, keep scrolling!

 Are There Any Free Things to Do in Ironbridge?

-There isn’t a huge amount of free things to do in Ironbridge and the Ironbridge Gorge that will cost you absolutely nothing, but here are a few ideas to get you going.
+There isn’t a massive amount of free things to do in Ironbridge and the Ironbridge Gorge that will cost you absolutely nothing, but here are a few ideas to get you going.

 You can visit the Iron Bridge and Tollhouse for free!
 Operated by English Heritage, you will often find a staff member on the Iron Bridge, ready and willing to tell you about the rich history of the world’s first iron bridge.

 Walking is free and something we encourage in all the locations we recommend.
-Ironbridge Gorge is a reasonably big location that might be difficult to walk to and from all the places we have mentioned.
+Ironbridge Gorge is a relatively large area that might be difficult to walk to and from all the places we have mentioned.
 Still, we recommend walking from Bedlam Furnaces to the Iron Bridge, down to Dale End Car Park, to The Furnace Kitchen and back.
 You’ll see a good spread of Ironbridge Gorge on this route.
 And if you have a dog, add this to your list of things to do in Ironbridge with dogs.

-Antique centres don’t qualify as a tourist attraction, nor would they be free if you bought anything, but it’s on this list because there is something satisfying about a stroll around them without spending a penny, don’t you think?
-Maybe it’s the nostalgia and connection to the past, the monetary value, or simply admiring the beauty of old and ornate stuff.
+Antique centres don’t qualify as a tourist attraction, nor would they be free if you bought anything, but it’s on this list because there is something satisfying about a stroll around them without spending a penny.
+Maybe it’s the nostalgia and connection to the past, the monetary value, or simply the beauty of old, ornate things.
 But whatever attracts us to these treasure troves, we’re sure you’ll enjoy Ironbridge Antiques, Arts & Crafts Centre.
 Following our route above, you’ll also walk past Bygone Antiques on Tontine Hill, right next to the Iron Bridge.

 Address: Ironbridge Antiques, Arts & Crafts, Merrythought Village, Dale End, Ironbridge, Coalbrookdale, Telford TF8 7NJ